“Laura’s consistent creative involvement in the process and invention of new work is unparalleled.” - Erica Wilson

 These practices prioritize inter-generational/galatic access, justice, and agility as grounding principles.

-At the core, LROD says “Love is a borderland.”
+At the core, LROD says, “Love is a borderland.”

 LROD customizes from a long line of family seamstresses, rebels, and re-imaginaries reflecting a border-life woven into every part.